Doswellia: Holotype skeleton

 The most complete specimens of Doswellia were discovered in 1974 during the construction of a sewage treatment plant in Doswell, Virginia.
-A party led by James Kaltenbach (the namesake of Doswellia kaltenbachi) unearthed a large block containing a partial skeleton, including numerous vertebrae, ribs, osteoderms (bony plates), and other bones.
+A party from the Smithsonian, led by James Kaltenbach (the namesake of Doswellia kaltenbachi), unearthed a large block containing a partial skeleton, including numerous vertebrae, ribs, osteoderms (bony plates), and other bones.
 This block, USNM 244214, has been designated the holotype of D. kaltenbachi.

 Two additional slabs were later unearthed at the same site and almost certainly pertained to the same individual.
 One of these slabs contained additional vertebrae and ribs while the other contained a partial skull and mandible.
 These additional slabs were collectively termed the paratype, USNM 214823.
 An isolated right jugal found at the site (USNM 437574) was also referred to the species.

+Other fossils

 In the 1950s and 1960s, several additional bones (including vertebrae, osteoderms, a dentary, and a femur) were unearthed near Ashland, a little south of Doswell.
 These specimens were initially believed to have belonged to phytosaurs, but were recognized as pertaining to Doswellia after the Doswell specimens were found.
 The Ashland specimens are cataloged as USNM 186989 and USNM 244215.

-Assorted osteoderms and vertebrae from the Otis Chalk and Colorado City Formation in Texas, as well as the Monitor Butte Formation in Utah have also been assigned to Doswellia.
+Assorted osteoderms and vertebrae have been assigned to Doswellia from areas further west: the Colorado City Formation in Texas and the Monitor Butte Formation in Utah.
 Fossils referable to Doswellia cf. kaltenbachi are known from Petrified Forest National Park in Arizona.
 They were found in the Blue Mesa Member of the Chinle Formation, making the Arizona remains among the youngest in the genus.